nchis09/BonoboFlow/README.md

                                           -

                       =============================================
                               BonoboFlow  ~  version 1.0
                       ==============================================

 ## Introduction

-BonoboFlow is a nextflow pipeline for reproducible analysis of
+BonoboFlow is a nextflow pipeline for reproducible and precise execution of viral genome assembly and haplotypes construction

 ## Installation